-Northern Virginia fight promoter, OO Fights, will unleash 20 mixed martial arts matches, including two title fights at the Manassas Park Community Center on Saturday.
+OO Fights (Formerly Operation Octagon) brings 20 mixed martial arts (MMA) matches—including two title fights— to the Manassas Park Community Center on Saturday.

 Doors open at 6 p.m. with fights beginning at 7 p.m.
 Manassas Park’s history of amateur wrestling excellence makes it a natural home for the growing sport of mixed martial arts, residents of the small city, said.